Virtual Summer Courses: ‘Deutschland online erleben’

 How do I apply?

 The application deadline for the Virtual Summer Courses 2021 has now passed.
-We will notify applicants by the end of April about the outcome of their application.

 What happens next?